Jonathan2251/lbd/_sources/funccall.rst.txt

 2. How code in the shared library function uses `$gp` to access the global variable address.
 3. Why using **jalr** for dynamic linking functions is easier to implement and faster.
-As we discussed in the "PIC mode" section of the chapter on "Global variables, structs, arrays, and other types," this solution is popular in real applications and deserves to be incorporated into the official Cpu0 design in compiler books.
+As we discussed in the
+   :ref:`section PIC Mode in Chapter Global Variables <pic-mode-global>` this solution is popular in real applications and deserves to be incorporated into the official Cpu0 design in compiler books.